MandalorianY/tp/data-engineering/tp-kafka-api/README.md

 ##### Questions
 * [ ] Which metrics should we monitor once our application is deployed to the real world ?
 [Datadog's Kafka dashboard overview](https://www.datadoghq.com/dashboards/kafka-dashboard/)

+- Kafka Broker Metrics:
+Monitor the health and performance of your Kafka brokers, as they are responsible for processing messages.
+Metrics to monitor include network throughput, leader election rate and time, and fetch/request purgatory.
+- Kafka Producer Metrics:
+Monitor the performance of your Kafka producers, which are responsible for pushing messages to broker topics.
+Metrics to monitor include compression rate and fetch rate.
+The compression rate reflects the efficiency of data compression in the batches of data sent by the producer.
+The fetch rate can indicate the health of the consumer, with a dropping fetch rate potentially signaling an issue.
+- Kafka Consumer Metrics:
+Metrics to monitor include consumer lag by consumer group and minimum fetch rate.
+Consumer lag measures the difference between the consumer's current log offset and the producer's current log offset.
+The minimum fetch rate can indicate the overall health of the consumer.
+- ZooKeeper Metrics:
+Responsible for maintaining consumer offsets and topic lists, leader election, and general state information in Kafka.

 ### Useful links
 * https://sparkbyexamples.com/kafka/apache-kafka-consumer-producer-in-scala/